IBM/community-automation/ansible/roles/request_ocs_local_storage/readme.md

 - default_sc: ocs-storagecluster-cephfs # Default Storageclass
 - fyre_ui_build: false # true when cluster was built using the fyre website
 - ocs_channel_override: "" # used when you need to specify an override for the ocs channel.  (eg. using 4.9 OCS on OCP 4.10)
+- ocs_channel_prefix: "stable" # update if you need to use another channel

 ### Do not change the following ... dynamically changed to 4.6 values when "oc version" is 4.6 or greater

 - local_storage_namespace: local-storage
 - device_set: ocs-deviceset
-- localstore_version: 4.5
+- localstore_version: 4.5 ( overwritten automatically )
-- ocs_channel: stable-4.5
+- ocs_channel: stable-4.5 ( overwritten automatically )

 ### used for OCP version less then 4.6, device discovery is used for cluster greater then 4.6